How to Open and Extract .tar.bz2 Files by Example

 2. Navigate to the folder containing your tar.bz2 file using the cd command: cd /path/to/your/file

-3. Run the extraction command: tar -xvjf filename.tar.bz2 Replace filename.tar.bz2 with the actual file name.
-The files will be extracted in the same directory.
+Just replace filename.tar.bz2 with your actual file name.
+The extracted files will appear in the same folder.

 Using The Unarchiver